 Needless to say I’ve been smoking lots of meats in the last few weeks – beef, chicken and today’s beauty, this pork shoulder for my Smoked Pulled Pork Sandwich with Pineapple.

-It first got a dry rub of Adobe seasoning, a Latin seasoning staple and I give the recipe for that as well here if you can’t find it in your local market.
+It first got a dry rub of Adobo seasoning, a Latin seasoning staple and I give the recipe for that as well here if you can’t find it in your local market.

 Dried Guajillo chiles are used in this and can be substituted, but I hope you can find them in your local market or Mexican grocery store.
 It’s beautiful bright red, sweet and smokey undertones of flavor make for a perfect match with the acidic pineapple in this.